sponsorCoinAdmin/SPCOIN-PROJECT-MODULES/README.md

 <b>.env.local ~ </b> Required for nextjs fronr nen processing

 ### .env (Example File)
-#### Copy these file entries the .env file located at the root of the server app, (spcoin-hardhat-contract-access-test)
+#### Copy the required file entries into the .env file located at the root of the server app, (spcoin-hardhat-contract-access-test)
 The .env is typically used in hardhat back end testing project spcoin-hardhat-contract-access-test Use the following entries as sample entries required to run the project